Hayley Ladd: Manchester United

 On 5 June 2019, Ladd agreed to sign with Manchester United ahead of the team's first season in the FA WSL.
 Ladd made her debut for Manchester United against Manchester City in the FA WSL on 7 September 2019, a 1–0 loss in the inaugural Manchester derby.
 She scored her first goal for the club on 21 November 2019 in an 11–1 League Cup Group Stage victory over Championship team Leicester City.
 At the end of her debut season with the club she was named Manchester United Women's Player of the Year.

 On 24 February 2021, Ladd signed a contract extension with Manchester United until June 2023 with the option of a further year.
+She signed a further extension until 2025 on 14 December 2023.

+Everton

+On 8 January 2025, it was announced that Ladd had signed for Everton.
+Ten days later, on 18 January, she made her debut for the club in a 1–1 draw against Aston Villa.

 International career

 Ladd was eligible to play for England through being born there, but chose to represent Wales.
 Ladd was named on standby for the senior Wales squad for the Algarve Cup in March 2011.
 On 15 June 2011, Ladd won her first cap as an 87th-minute substitute for Helen Lander in a 2–0 friendly defeat to New Zealand, played in Savièse, Switzerland.
 Five days later Ladd featured in Wales' 3–1 defeat to Colombia.

 On 8 June 2017, Ladd scored her first international goal in a friendly win over Portugal.
 On 24 November 2017, she scored her first competitive international goal, a free kick in a 1–0 win over Kazakhstan during 2019 World Cup qualification.

 In January 2019, Ladd earned her 50th cap for Wales in a match against Italy.
 She was presented with a golden cap in recognition of the landmark in June 2019 by FAW Vice President Steve Williams and former men's international player Danny Gabbidon ahead of a match against New Zealand against whom she had made her senior debut 8 years prior.
+In 2024 she was appointed vice-captain.

+In June 2025, Ladd was named in Wales' squad for UEFA Women's Euro 2025, and has 105 caps for Cymru.

+Personal life

+Ladd got engaged to her girlfriend Levi-Chambers Cook in June 2021.